 Relevance of the topic and degree of elaboration.
 Evaluating the dynamics of key economic indicators over time is one of the fundamental issues in economics.
 For this purpose, economic-mathematical models are widely used.
-Unlike other sciences, in economics, it is risky to assess the effects of decisions or external shocks based on experiment or judgment; therefore, economic-mathematical modeling serves as a kind of 'laboratory' for economics.
+Unlike other sciences, economics lacks the ability to experimentally assess the effects of decisions or external shocks; therefore, economic-mathematical modeling serves as a kind of 'laboratory' for economics.
 These models are broadly categorized into two main groups: partial and general equilibrium models.
 Partial equilibrium models typically estimate how a variable of interest depends on other influencing variables, assuming the rest of the economy remains constant.
 While such models allow for a deeper analysis of relationships among selected indicators, the assumption that other factors remain constant often does not reflect real-world conditions.
-General equilibrium models, in contrast, consider the economy as a whole and reflect the interactions among different agents in various markets.
+General equilibrium models, in contrast, take into account the economy as a whole and reflect the interactions among different agents in various markets.
 They make it possible to assess the effects of shocks on different variables as well as the outcomes of policy decisions.
-There are 3 main types of general equilibrium models: macroeconometric models, dynamic stochastic general equilibrium (DSGE) models, and computable general equilibrium (CGE) models.
+There are three main types of general equilibrium models: macroeconometric models, dynamic stochastic general equilibrium (DSGE) models, and computable general equilibrium (CGE) models.
 These models differ in terms of data requirements, assumptions, and the types of questions they can address.
 While such models are widely used in most developed countries, constructing them remains a focus in many developing economies.